Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.01 What is React/README.md

 ### Efficient Re-rendering with Diffing

 React efficiently re-renders changes by comparing the new version of the DOM tree with the old one, a process called diffing.
 When a change occurs, such as new data arriving or user interaction, React identifies the differences and re-renders only the affected components.
 For example, if an input changes from empty to checked, only that component re-renders.
 This efficiency makes your web app faster and more interactive.

+### React's Popularity and Demand

+React is not the only front-end framework, but it has gained significant popularity.
+Google Trends shows that React has overtaken Angular and Vue in search interest over the past two years.
+Stack Overflow surveys rank React JS as the most popular web framework, just below jQuery.

+React is used by many prominent companies such as Airbnb, Uber, Facebook, and Netflix.
+It is one of the fastest-growing and most in-demand skills in web development.
+Job listings for full-stack developers or front-end engineers frequently require knowledge of React and Node, both covered in this course.

+I hope this introduction has excited you to learn React.
+Without further ado, let's get started and dive into using React JS.